SalarGhotaslo/GithubCV/README.md

 _Out & About volunteer_

 - Being a key part of the support networks for two vulnerable elderly people, one with a lot of health concerns and the other being visually impaired.
-- This has greatly helped me within a working environment as it has taught me to be patient and understanding of others.
+- Transferable skills where it has taught me to be patient and understanding of others.

 ## Skills